anthol42/backtestPro/backtest/README.md

     - [X] Find a way to prepare data of higher resolution than main timestep resolution.
     - [X] If For the current timestep, the main resolution series is all nan, ignore stock.
   - [ ] Implement backtestResult class to save all stats and run info (Plus saving method)
+    - [X] Make exports methods in child class
+    - [ ] Make metadata class
+    - [ ] Enable loading the whole state from a backtest file
   - [ ] Implement saving and stats recording in backtest class (run method)
 - [ ] Make a way to show trades using matplotlib
 - [ ] Unit tests.
 Make sure to test all edge cases.
-- [ ] Package all stats, run info, meta data, config, states over the simulation and debug info in a json file format
+- [X] Package all stats, run info, meta data, config, states over the simulation and debug info in a json file format
 - [ ] FinCharts flutter GUI (Other charting engine)